U.S. investor lawsuit over Harbinger's LightSquared is dismissed

-NEW YORK (Reuters) - A federal judge on Monday dismissed a lawsuit accusing Philip Falcone and his Harbinger Capital Partners LLC of misleading investors by taking a majority stake in wireless company LightSquared Inc without disclosing the investment or its risks.
+NEW YORK, March 30 (Reuters) - A federal judge on Monday dismissed a lawsuit accusing Philip Falcone and his Harbinger Capital Partners LLC of misleading investors by taking a majority stake in wireless company LightSquared Inc without disclosing the investment or its risks.

 U.S. District Judge Alison Nathan in Manhattan said some claims did not adequately show how Falcone and Harbinger allegedly breached their duties to investors, while other claims were precluded under federal securities law.